-25 Different Types of Berries (and Why You Should Be Eating Each and Every One of Them)
+30 Different Types of Berries (and Why You Should Be Eating Each and Every One of Them)

-How Many Types Of Berries Are There?
+How Many Types of Berries Are There?

-Despite the slim pickings at the supermarket, there are dozens upon dozens of different berry species in the world.
-(More than 400 of them, to be exact.)
-They range in size, color, flavor and utility, plus come from all over the world.
-While many of them are safe to eat, some wild berries contain toxic compounds that could cause symptoms like nausea, vomiting, stomach cramping or even death.
-So be sure to do research on the berries you'd like to nosh on before eating them.
-(However, if you buy them at the grocery store or farmers market, it's safe to assume they're OK to eat.)
+Berries can be enjoyed fresh, frozen or dried; all forms are healthy, but raw berries are the most hydrating.
+While many are safe to eat, some wild berries contain toxic compounds that could cause symptoms like nausea, vomiting, stomach cramping or even death.
+So, be sure to research the berries you pick before eating them.
+(However, if you buy them at the grocery store or farmers market, you can assume they're safe to eat.)

-What Are The Healthiest Berries?
+What Are the Healthiest Berries?

-It's tough to say if any are objectively healthier than others.
+It's tough to say any are objectively healthier than others.
 Most berries are rich in antioxidants, vitamins and minerals, as well as fiber.
 Their superpowers differ (for instance, strawberries are teeming with vitamin C, while blackberries boast more than 7 grams of fiber per serving), but none of them are unhealthy.
 Studies show that berries in general can help control blood sugar, support eye and heart health, reduce inflammation and even protect against Alzheimer's.

 1. Strawberry

-Scientific name: Fragaria x ananassa
+• Scientific name: Fragaria x ananassa

-Taste: sweet, juicy, slightly acidic
+• Taste: Sweet, juicy, slightly acidic

 Recipes: Overnight Oats with Chocolate and Strawberries, Cold Soba Noodle Salad with Strawberries, Strawberry Pie with Strawberry Crust